twincent/twincent.github.io/index.md

-# twincent.co

-We are currently in stealth mode.
+We are currently operating in stealth mode.
+Please check back here soon, or email updates@twincent.co to be added to our mailing list.